Dublin: Shopping

-While the city has seen the loss of some traditional market sites, Moore Street remains one of the city's oldest trading districts.
+While the city has lost some traditional market sites, Moore Street remains one of the city's oldest trading districts.
 There has also been some growth in local farmers' markets and other markets.
 In 2007, Dublin Food Co-op relocated to a warehouse in The Liberties area, where it is home to market and community events.
 Suburban Dublin has several modern retail centres, including Dundrum Town Centre, Blanchardstown Centre, the Square in Tallaght, Liffey Valley Shopping Centre in Clondalkin, Omni Shopping Centre in Santry, Nutgrove Shopping Centre in Rathfarnham, Northside Shopping Centre in Coolock and Swords Pavilions in Swords.

 Media

-Dublin is the centre of both media and communications in Ireland, with many newspapers, radio stations, television stations and telephone companies based there.
+Dublin is the centre of both media and communications in Ireland, with many newspapers, radio stations, television stations, and telephone companies based there.
 RTÉ is Ireland's national state broadcaster, and is based in Donnybrook.
 Fair City is RTÉ's soap opera, located in the fictional Dublin suburb of Carraigstown.

 Virgin Media Television, eir Sport, MTV Ireland and Sky News are also based in the city.
 The headquarters of An Post and telecommunications companies such as Eir, as well as mobile operators Vodafone and 3 are all located there.
 Dublin is also the headquarters of national newspapers such as The Irish Times and Irish Independent, as well as local newspapers such as The Evening Herald.

-As well as being home to RTÉ Radio, Dublin also hosts the national radio networks Today FM and Newstalk, and local stations.
-Commercial radio stations based in the city include 4fm (94.9 MHz), Dublin's 98FM (98.1 MHz), Radio Nova 100FM (100.3 MHz), Q102 (102.2 MHz), SPIN 1038 (103.8 MHz), FM104 (104.4 MHz), Sunshine 106.8 (106.8 MHz).
+As well as being home to RTÉ Radio, Dublin also hosts the national radio networks Today FM and Newstalk, as well as local stations.
+Commercial radio stations based in the city include 4fm (94.9 MHz), Dublin's 98FM (98.1 MHz), Radio Nova 100FM (100.3 MHz), Q102 (102.2 MHz), SPIN 1038 (103.8 MHz), FM104 (104.4 MHz), and Sunshine 106.8 (106.8 MHz).
 There are also numerous community and special interest stations, including Dublin City FM (103.2 MHz), Dublin South FM (93.9 MHz), Liffey Sound FM (96.4 MHz), Near FM (90.3 MHz), and Raidió Na Life (106.4 MHz).